 Patients received a comprehensive assessment of their dental needs including a review of their medical history.
-Dental care records were detailed and included details of risks of and benefit of treatment.
+Dental care records were detailed, However they did not included grading of X-rays

 The practice ensured that patients were given sufficient information about their proposed treatment to enable them to give informed consent.